 - Make a list and sketch of table layout.
-Provide enough product to fill table completely.
+Provide enough product to fill the table completely.

 - Pick and get ready at least twice what you think you will sell.

-- Keep cut produce and herbs cool at all times before market.
+- Keep cut produce and herbs cool at all times before the market.

 - Only bring the best you can offer.

-- Give a bargain feel to an item, i.e. bunch herbs and include more of the faster-growing herbs as filler.
+- Give a bargain feel to an item, for example by bunching herbs and including more of the faster-growing herbs as filler.

 - Add to the customer experience by offering samples and recipes.